 Comparing SDD to Other Structured Development Tools

-Feature Liatrio's SDD Prompts Kiro SpecKit Taskmaster
+Feature Liatrio SDD Workflow Kiro SpecKit Taskmaster

-Learning Curve ✅ Uses a guided four-prompt workflow layered onto your existing workflow ❌ Requires learning Kiro's broader vocabulary and workflow model (specs, steering, hooks, powers, autopilot, vibe vs spec, etc.) ❌ Requires learning a large constitutionspecifyclarifyplantasksimplement methodology ❌ Requires learning Taskmaster's broader orchestration model: PRDs, task graphs, subtasks, dependencies, statuses, and optional autopilot/TDD workflows
+Learning Curve ✅ Uses a guided four-phase workflow layered onto your existing workflow ❌ Requires learning Kiro's broader vocabulary and workflow model (specs, steering, hooks, powers, autopilot, vibe vs spec, etc.) ❌ Requires learning a large constitutionspecifyclarifyplantasksimplement methodology ❌ Requires learning Taskmaster's broader orchestration model: PRDs, task graphs, subtasks, dependencies, statuses, and optional autopilot/TDD workflows

 File Structure ✅ Uses a repository-level docs/specs/ structure but can be easily adapted to any directory structure ⚠️ Stores project-specific files in .kiro alongside multiple product concepts and configs ❌ Creates a .specify/ directory, agent-specific command files, and multiple generated planning artifacts ❌ Stores PRDs, config, state, task graphs, and generated artifacts in .taskmaster/